deis/example-java-jetty/README.md

 You should now be able to access your application locally at <http://localhost:5000>.

-#### 3. Use Environment Variables to manage configuration
+### 3. Working with Environment Variables

+Deis uses [environment variables](https://help.ubuntu.com/community/EnvironmentVariables) to manage your application's configuration.

+#### Setting an Environment Variable

+Environment variables can be set straight from the command line:

+	deis config:set VAR_NAME=value

+#### Retrieving an Environment Variable

-OpDemand uses environment variables to manage your application's configuration.
-For example, your application listener must use the value of the `PORT` environment variable.
-The following code snippet demonstrates how this can work inside your application:
+For example, if your application listener uses the value of the `PORT` environment variable, the following code will retrieve it, so that it can be used.

     import org.eclipse.jetty.server.Server;
     ...